 The Government Age Pension assets test basics

 When you reach retirement age, you may apply to Centrelink to receive the Government Age Pension.
 Your eligibility is determined by taking into account how much your assets are worth (the assets test) and how much income you get (the income test).
-The test that results in the lower pension rate will be the one applied to your personal situation.
+The test resulting in the lower pension rate will be the one applied to your personal situation.

 What is the assets test?